 School of Art

-Application for Tenure-Track Assistant Professor in Art (Painting and Drawing)San Francisco State University, School of Art invites applicants for a tenure-track Assistant Professor position in Art with a specialty in Painting/Drawing beginning August 2017.
+San Francisco State University, School of Art invites applicants for a tenure track Assistant Professor position in Photography to start in August 2018.

 The School of Art seeks individuals with a background in photography and lens-based practices.

 The School of Art reflects a diverse and fluid set of creative practices and critical methodologies driven by nationally and internationally recognized professionals.
 Faculty are committed to a collective mission of teaching and research to support student growth in art practice and art history within a liberal arts context.
 Students are encouraged to engage in interdisciplinary approaches in production as well as conceptual strategies within both the BA and MFA degree programs.

 Qualifications: Candidates should have MFA or equivalent degree.

 Candidates should have a strong background in both darkroom and digital photography and demonstrate a commitment to conceptualize and explore beyond conventional practice, informed by contemporary visual art concerns.
 The successful candidate will be fluent in both lens-based image-making and digital/electronic media practices, traditional silver and non-silver processes, and image dissemination strategies (e.g. electronic, web, virtual space, moving images, installation and exhibition practices).
 Preferred candidates should have experience teaching, or mentoring minorities, or other underrepresented groups.